aimat-lab/gcnn_keras/README.md

 Some known issues to be aware of, if using and making new models or layers with `kgcnn`.
 * Jagged or nested Tensors loading into models for PyTorch backend is not working.
+* Dataloader for Jax is not yet implemented.

 <a name="citing"></a>
 # Citing